Toshio Suzuki: 1976–1984: Pre-Ghibli

-In his capacity as Animage editor, he approached Isao Takahata and Miyazaki, who had worked on the animated feature film Horus, Prince of the Sun, for a feature article in the inaugural issue of the magazine but they declined.
-Suzuki and Miyazaki encountered each other again after the release of The Castle of Cagliostro when Suzuki again approached Miyazaki for an Animage article.
-This time the meetings result in an enduring collaborative relationship.
-In July 1981 Suzuki unsuccessfully pitched Miyazaki's original idea for an animated story, Warring States Demon Castle (戦国魔城, Sengoku ma-jō).
-The Miyazaki article, Hayao Miyazaki, World of Romance and Adventure (宮崎駿 冒険とロマンの世界, Miyazaki Hayao bōken to roman no sekai), was published in the August 1981 issue of Animage magazine.
-About the issue Suzuki has stated: "here is where it all started".
+In his capacity as Animage, Suzuki approached Isao Takahata and Hayao Miyazaki—who had previously worked together on the animated feature film Horus, Prince of the Sun—to request a feature article for the magazine's inaugural issue but they declined.
+Suzuki and Miyazaki encountered each other again following the release of The Castle of Cagliostro, when Suzuki once more approached Miyazaki for an Animage article.
+This time, the meetings resulted in the beginning of a long-term collaborative relationship.

+In July 1981 Suzuki unsuccessfully pitched Miyazaki's original concept for an animated story, Warring States Demon Castle (戦国魔城, Sengoku ma-jō).
+Instead Suzuki published the article, Hayao Miyazaki, World of Romance and Adventure (宮崎駿 冒険とロマンの世界, Miyazaki Hayao bōken to roman no sekai), in the August 1981 issue of Animage magazine.
+Reflecting on the issue, Suzuki later stated: "here is where it all started".

 Suzuki was among those who facilitated the creation and publication of Miyazaki's manga, Nausicaä of the Valley of the Wind.
-He was instrumental in getting the Nausicaä anime made and helped establish Studio Ghibli after the film's release.
-The film was released on March 11, 1984.
+He played a key role in securing the production of the animated film adaptation and was instrumental in getting the Nausicaä anime made, and helped establish Studio Ghibli following the film's release on March 11, 1984.

 1985: Beginning of Studio Ghibli

 Studio Ghibli was founded in June 1985.
-Miyazaki has stated, "If it were not for Mr. Suzuki, there wouldn't have been Studio Ghibli."

-Ghibli co-founder Takahata, producer on the Nausicaä film, has acknowledged the pivotal role of Suzuki in bringing the Nausicaä manga series into the world and used nearly identical words as Miyazaki to acknowledge Suzuki's essential role in the creation of Studio Ghibli.
-Takahata also credits Suzuki for his steadfast support of Miyazaki and has cited Suzuki's responsibility for making his friendship with Miyazaki endure.
+Hayao Miyazaki has stated, "If it were not for Mr. Suzuki, there wouldn't have been Studio Ghibli."
+Fellow co-founder Isao Takahata, who served as producer on the Nausicaä of the Valley of the Wind, likewise acknowledged Suzuki's pivotal role in bringing the Nausicaä manga to publication and used similar language to credit Suzuki's essential contribution to the creation of Studio Ghibli.
+Takahata also credited Suzuki for his steadfast support of Miyazaki and cited Suzuki's role in sustaning his long-standing friendship with him.

-In 1985, Suzuki was also involved with the theatrical release of Kunihiko Yuyama's GoShogun: The Time Étranger, which was released on April 24.

-In 1986, Suzuki served on the production committee for the Studio Ghibli film Laputa: Castle in the Sky for Tokuma Shoten, released in August, and he succeeded Ogata as Animage editor-in-chief in October.
+In 1985, Suzuki was also involved in the theatrical release of Kunihiko Yuyama's GoShogun: The Time Étranger, which premiered on April 24.
+The following year, he served on the production committee for the Studio Ghibli film Laputa: Castle in the Sky on behalf of Tokuma Shoten; the film was released in August 1986.
+In October of that year, Suzuki succeeded Hideo Ogata as editor-in-chief of Animage.

-In 1988, he again served on Tokuma Shoten's production committee.
-This time for the Ghibli films My Neighbor Totoro, directed by Miyazaki, and Grave of the Fireflies directed by Takahata.
-Suzuki was able to get the films made and released by proposing them as a double feature for theatrical release.
-He was associate producer on Kiki's Delivery Service and officially joined the studio as producer in 1989, after he had resigned from Tokuma Shoten in October.
+In 1988, Suzuki again served on Tokuma Shoten's production committee.
+This time for two Ghibli films released as a double feature: My Neighbor Totoro, directed by Miyazaki, and Grave of the Fireflies, directed by Takahata.
+Suzuki played a key role in securing the films' production and theatrical release by proposing the double-feature format.
+He later served as associate producer on Kiki's Delivery Service and officially joined Studio Ghibli as a producer in 1989, following his resignation from Tokuma Shoten in October of that year.